Atashnezhad/Amin-Atashnezhad/README.md

 ## [Frauds Detection Project](https://github.com/Atashnezhad/Frauds-Detection-Project)

 In this project, a set of data from Talking Data competition was used for two-class classification.
 Different ML algorithms were used for this purpose.
 The data was imbalanced therefore I used several approaches to deal with data including, oversampling, reading data in batch considering the machine RAM into account and then applying ensumple method using all developed train models, a customized appraoch where I filtered the data with a value of 1 out of 7 GB data and then count the same number of 0 values and added to base data.
 Results were a CSV file with 800k rows data points but balanced (now all 1 values are included and the ML algorithms can learn more effecintly) and lastly I selected appropriate hyperparameters to deal with imbalanced data.
-The kernel was developed and was ran on kaggle cloud system here.

-In a seperate subproject, a python library for symbolic regression was used on sub-set data.
+In a seperate sub-project, a python library for symbolic regression was used on sub-set data.
 The data normalized and was fed into the symbolic regression algorithm.